-The evening's are getting darker and you'll soon need lights for the office run.
+Riding at dusk or after dark is almost unavoidable, whether you're commuting on short winter days or riding into the spring or summer dusk.
 Adding some reflective clothing and equipment will help drivers pick you out from the urban visual chaos.

 Walk into any decent bike shop and the shelves will be stacked with a variety of reflective products, from jackets and waist coats to sticker packs and ankle bands.
-As we head deeper into autumn, and soon winter, there's a good chance more of your riding time will be spent in the dark or at the very least, low light, and for many people that means donning some reflective products, or a product with a significant amount of reflective detailing.
+When we head into autumn, and then winter, there's a good chance more of your riding time will be spent in the dark or at the very least, low light, and for many people that means donning some reflective products, or a product with a significant amount of reflective detailing.

 Reflective clothing or other kit doesn't have to be in fluorescent high visibility colours.
 Reflectives work by reflecting back toward its source any light that plays on them A black jacket made from the right material or with the right reflective detailing can be just as visible as a fluoro yellow one.
 Studies suggest that in the dark, in car headlights a reflective product is more visible than a fluorescent one.